 -Check that the pinch rollers you are using are correctly making contact with the feed roller on the cutter.
 Please note: Our cutters from the Laserpoint 3 and TITAN series have smaller wheels for their feed rollers, and so the Pinch Rollers can only be placed in specific locations along the carriage rail.

-If none of these resolves your issue, please reply to this email with the specific model of cutter you are dealing with, the order number you received when you ordered that cutter from us, and an image or a video of what the issue is.
+If none of these resolves your issue, please submit a support ticket with the specific model of cutter you are dealing with, the order number you received when you ordered that cutter from us, and an image or a video of what the issue is.